elishaking/tech-articles/typescript-react.md

 }
 ```

-Both parameters have a type of `number` and the function also has a return type of `number`
+Both parameters in the function have a type of `number` and the function also has a return type of `number`

 ### 5. Define Classes/Interfaces for Complex Data

 This includes data from API's and redux state

+Thanks 👍 for making it to the end 👨‍💻 and I really hope you found the content useful.

+Leave a comment below or tweet me @ElishaChibueze if you have any questions or suggestions